Keep Learning – Keep Growing

 As I am the one who usually has several creative irons in the same fire, I also wanted to finish another project on my floor loom, and am curious to try another ‘new’ technique: tying on to the current warp after this project is finished, to roll on a second project in a different color, thereby not having to dent and heddle the loom again.
 I also have a knitting and crochet project sitting close by, and a Bible study I am working on, so boredom won’t come into the picture this weekend.

 Are you interested in history?
 Take a tour through your local museum.
-Choose one venue, and then go to the library and read everything you can get your hands on about the subject.
-See if you can locate local groups or people who would have knowledge.
-Ask them if they would be willing to talk to you, and if they say ‘yes’, then bake (or buy) some cookies and head over to a prearranged meeting place.
-(It isn’t wise to meet strangers in their or your home.
-Choose a public location for at least the first meetings until you are absolutely sure of your safety.)
+Choose one venue, and go to the library and read everything you can find about the subject.
+Look for local groups or people who would have knowledge.
+Ask them if they would be willing to talk to you.
+If they say ‘yes’, then bake (or buy) some cookies and head over to a prearranged meeting place.
+(It isn’t wise to meet strangers in their home or yours.
+Choose a public location for at least the first meeting, and until you are absolutely sure of your safety.)
 We have wonderful plantation homes within an hour’s drive, and I can’t tell you how many times I have visited them.
 It’s where I learned the history of The Stranger’s Room, and find that aspect of our Southern Plantations absolutely fascinating.

 It was on one of these Plantation tours that my love for fiber arts ignited.
-The Weaving Room at Melrose holds an old loom, and it was true love at first sight.
-Since then, I heart has stretched to include most fiber arts, and I am still learning how to knit and crochet.
+The Weaving Room at Melrose holds an old loom, and it was love at first sight.
+Since then my heart has stretched to include most fiber arts, and I am still learning how to knit and crochet.
 Do you love the feel of yarn or fiber running through your fingers?
 Find a pair of knitting needles, a bit of yarn, and get clicking.